Self-hosted Community Airdrop

-Use this pattern when you have a prepared recipient list and want a controlled distribution flow.
+Use this pattern when you have a prepared recipient list and want a controlled, self-hosted claim flow.

 Typical Scenario

-You are running a campaign for existing community members such as Discord contributors, governance participants, or event attendees.
-You already have a wallet list or can export one from your community tooling.
+You are running a campaign for existing community members — Discord contributors, governance participants, or event attendees.
+You already have a wallet list, and you want the claim page hosted on your own domain rather than a third-party app.

 Goal

-Send a defined amount of tokens to a known set of wallets without asking users to self-register inside Bonkit.
+Send a defined amount of tokens to a known set of wallets through a claim page your team controls end-to-end.

-- Prepare the wallet list and amount rules.
+- Prepare the recipient list as CSV (

 Example Setup